ceriath/golexaRank/README.md

 # golexaRank

-A Go library to access Amazon's Alexa Web Information Service API
+A library to access Amazon's Alexa Web Information Service API with Golang

 A Python -> Golang port of: https://github.com/ashim888/awis